abzy-iscool/abzy-iscool/README.md

 - 👋 Hi, I’m @abhi
 - 👀 I’m interested in tech and development in general for all systems and languages alike
-- 🌱 I’m currently learning cloud development and database code structures
+- 🌱 I’m currently learning DEVOPS pillars and CI/CD pipeline deployment
 - 📫 you could reach me through instagram with the handle abzycadabzy or if you prefer E-mail abzyjani@gmail.com